htadwilliams/Glue/readme.md

 * Ctrl-C (making sure input focus is not set to console window or application will exit) will type a string of characters immediately with short delay between presses and releases.
 * Ctrl-Z will immediately type an R followed by a Q and ENTER after a delay of ~4 seconds.
 This is useful for demonstrating asynchronous scheduling of output events.
 * Ctrl-S plays a sound asynchronously.
 If the sound is already playing it will be restarted.
+* Space is a toggle and will be held down with every other press.
+This won't show in things like Notepad as the held key won't trigger Windows key repeats, but works very well in games.

 EXAMPLE REMAPS:
 * LEFT SHIFT types an A if input window process name contains "skies.exe" so it can be mapped in Sunless Skies (and easily change for other unity games where SHIFT can't be remapped).